 We expense all research and development costs in the periods in which they are incurred.
-We do not allocate our costs by product candidates or by preclinical programs as these are in early stages of clinical trials or development, and our internal expenses are not allocated between product candidates and programs.
-Although external third-party costs are allocable between product candidates and programs, we do not perform this allocation.
+We do not allocate our costs by product candidates or by preclinical programs as these are in early stages of clinical trials or development, and our internal expenses are not allocated between candidates and programs.
+Although external third-party costs are allocable between candidates and programs, we do not perform this allocation.

-During 2018, we were eligible for a research and development tax credit.
-The tax incentive was available to us based on research and development activity within the United States and California during those years.
+We are eligible for a research and development tax credit.
+The tax incentive is available to us based on research and development activity within the United States and California.
 These research and development tax incentives are recognized as a contra to FICA payroll tax expense when the right to receive has been attained and funds are collectible and is capped at \$250,000 per year.
-In 2019, we longer qualified for the research and development tax credit as we generated revenue in the fourth quarter of 2019.
-For additional information, see Note 2 to our audited financial statements included elsewhere in this prospectus.
+For additional information, see Note 3 to our audited financial statements included elsewhere in this prospectus.